mittelmark/Emil/README.md

 [R.oo](https://cran.r-project.org/web/packages/R.oo/index.html),
 [proto](https://cran.r-project.org/web/packages/proto/index.html) and since
 2022 as well [R7](https://rconsortium.github.io/OOP-WG/).
-If you prefere a system which closely follows Python conventions.
-It is similar to that of the proto package, but much smaller making it easier to embed into your current package or application.
+If you prefere a system which closely follows Python conventions you can use `Emil`.
+The system implemented in around 50 lines of R code is similar to that of the
+`proto` package, but much smaller, around 50 lines of code, making it easier to embed into your current package or application.

 In contrast to the non-standard packages listened above, R6, R7, R.oo, proto,